dheerajcl/Jynx/README.md

-# Ignite-Document-Assistant
+# Ignite

- Ignite is an AI-powered system that lets you chat with documents and get answers to your questions.
+##Refer to Ignite2.0 for complete project, current one is partial one